 James Peppe – his closest friends just call him Pep – is a regular American, NOT a professional politician or wealthy celebrity.
 He is a small business owner, licensed financial investment adviser and father to four wonderful children.

 Growing up, Peppe was a leader among his peers, and his family’s strong commitment to education drove him to excel in public school classrooms, where he won academic honors and achieved acceptance to Yale University.
 Outside the classroom Peppe was a stellar athlete in multiple sports, eventually starring on the Varsity football and track squads at Robbinsdale Cooper High School and playing four years of college football at Yale under Hall of Fame coach Carm Cozza.
 Peppe’s athletic accomplishments were all the more remarkable considering he suffered a traumatic injury as a young child that left him virtually blind in one eye.
 This was merely the beginning of a lifelong pattern of overcoming adversity.

 Upon his graduation from Yale in 1988, James Peppe served an internship on Capitol Hill in the Congressional office of Minnesota Representative Bill Frenzel.
 Within days he found himself writing floor speeches and drafting responses to constituent inquiries, as well as supporting the Congressman’s work on the National Economic Commission.
 Frenzel would quickly become an important role model and mentor as Peppe discovered a passion for public service.

 From there, Peppe would go on to serve in various capacities for U.S. Senator Rudy Boschwitz, Minnesota Governor Arne Carlson and two Minnesota Senate Minority Leaders.

-In 1992 Peppe was recruited to run for the Minnesota Senate and lost a very close race against an intrenched, long-time incumbent who had not received less than 60% of the vote in previous races.
-That taste of conventional politics was eye-opening and disillusioning to Peppe and, soon thereafter, he decided against a career in politics.
+In 1992 Peppe was recruited to run for the Minnesota Senate and lost by one-percent to an entrenched, long-time incumbent who had not received less than 60% of the vote in previous races.
+That taste of conventional politics was both eye-opening and disillusioning to Peppe and, soon thereafter, he decided against a career in politics.